Top A level grades fall for first time in 21 years

-Decades of “grade inflation” ended last week as the proportion of pupils achieving the highest A-level grades dropped for the first time in 21 years.
+Decades of “grade inflation” ended this week as the proportion of pupils achieving the highest A-level grades dropped for the first time in 21 years.

 The proportion of A-level entries gaining grade A or above also fell, to 26.6 per cent, lower than the 2009 level.
 It is the first time that the proportion of A grades has gone down since 1991.